flyingturtle13/Revit_Dynamo-3DWireframe_To_RevitModel_Converter/README.md

 # Revit Dynamo - 3D Wireframe to Revit Model Conversion
 This script helps to enhance coordination between architects and structural eningeers during design development.
 This script is especially useful for complicated structures and automates converting a 3D wireframe (DWG format) to structural members in Revit during the design coordination iterative process.
 This can then serve as a foundational model for the structural engineer to update member sizes or add structural members in Revit after structural analysis is performed.

 The script requires a DWG file format linked into the Revit model.
 Using Dynamo Player, user is prompted to selected which linked CAD element to process.
 Based on layers in the CAD file, user can specify which model category to apply to a layer.
-It is important for the structural engineer to communicate to the architect what structural memer layer types and how to assign 3D wireframe elements to which layers in their authoring software (i.e. Rhino).
+It is important for the structural engineer to communicate to the architect what structural member layer types and how to assign 3D wireframe elements to which layers in their authoring software (i.e. Rhino).
 This is especially important when differentiating between structural columns and structural framing elements.
 This script only applies to modeling structural elements to a 3D wireframe.

-User still needs to update element parameters such as Structural Usage or Start/End Connections.
+**NOTE:**

-**NOTE:** The Model Examples Folder contains a sample 3D wireframe and output structural Revit model.
+  1. The Model Examples Folder contains a sample 3D wireframe and output structural Revit model.
+  2. User to load desired structural families prior to running script.
+  3. User still needs to update element parameters such as Structural Usage or Start/End Connections.

 ## Getting Started
 Environment setup regarding script development logistics.